groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/developer-guide/inserting-documents-dynamically.md

 {{< alert style="warning" >}}If an expression declared within a doc tag returns a stream object, then the stream is closed by the assembler as soon as a corresponding document is loaded.{{< /alert >}}

 By default, a document being inserted is not checked against template syntax and is not populated with data.
-However, you can enable this by using a build switch as follows.
+However, you can enable this by using a build switch as follows:

 ```csharp
 <<doc [document_expression] -build>>